qtov/ViATc-English/README.md

 CapsLock is hardcoded as Escape.
 To bypass this try ctrl+CapsLock
 Known issues:
 - enabling CapsLock doesn't produce uppercase in fancy vim rename
-- marks do not work if used immediately after rename

 Usage
 =====